Best Pregnancy Safe Toner (Updated 2026 Guide)

 CAUTION

 Phenoxyethanol is a preservative in cosmetics and personal care products.
 Has FDA warnings for nursing products due to central nervous system effects.
-A common preservative with FDA warnings related to central nervous system effects.
-Found in 51 of 78 toners analyzed, making it difficult to avoid but worth seeking alternatives.
+A common preservative that has FDA warnings specifically for nursing products due to potential central nervous system effects.
+Found in the majority of toners, making it difficult to avoid without careful label reading.

 sodium benzoate